OCA/wms/README.md

 ## RFC

-Work in progress and track in this issue: https://github.com/OCA/stock-logistics-warehouse/issues/621
+Work in progress and track in this issue #1

 ## Reference document